franciscoamado/FranciscoAmado.github.io/content/resume.md

 Pixelmatters
 : *iOS Developer*
   __Jun 2016 - present__
   Maintain and develop new features for [Finta](http://getfinta.com/), an iOS App where Social meets Football.
+Here, I also got to maintain and refine our Deploy Pipeline with Fastlane.

 Jovago - Porto Tech Center
 : *iOS Developer*